If you've been consistent with your content, and yet, your audience isn't buying from you, this post is for you...

 Passion & Compassion: Dual Focuses in Authentic Business

-For the in-depth teaching on “fan interviews” and market research, consider my Resonant Marketing Course.
+For the in-depth teaching on “fan interviews” and market research, consider my Better Offers Course.

 I’m going to use an analogy here.
 Think about how this might apply to your own offerings:

-This is why Costco and other smart stores often do sampling of the products they want to sell more of.
+This is why Costco and other smart stores often do sampling of the products of which they want to sell more.
 They’ll have an employee handing out small samples of veggie burgers for shoppers to try.
-If I like it, I might splurge on the 24-pack.
+If I like it, I might splurge on the 12-pack.

 Let’s apply this analogy to your offerings.